Paid Telegram Group: Setup Guide & Pricing Data

 The right price depends on your niche and how much direct access members get to you.
 Most paid Telegram groups charge $10-25/mo at launch.
 A Paprika case study found $12/mo maximized revenue per visitor at $37.20 per 100 visitors — the highest-converting price point across hundreds of groups.
 Signal and content-drop groups can start lower.
 Coaching and mastermind groups can charge significantly more.

 Research from CommuniPass shows that community pricing pages with clear tier structures convert at 8-15%, while vague pricing sits at 1-2%.
 Name exactly what members get before quoting a price.
+For the full conversion and churn math behind every price point — including why $5/mo attracts members who ghost in four months — see the paid community pricing framework with churn data.

 Here is how pricing breaks down by group type: